 During the TSC Workshop#2 held October 19th, the project team worked on compiling and reviewing additional key regional plans, studies and programs and began the selection of peers for Task #5 - the peer reviews.
-Tasks #3 and #4 will continue as the team collects and reviews transportation services, prepares elements of the Public Engagement Strategy and outreach to various stakeholders while jurisdictional Board presentations will be coming in the beginning of the new year.
+Tasks #3 and #4 continued as the team collected and reviewed transportation services, prepared elements of the Public Engagement Strategy and outreach to various stakeholders.
 The December 16th scheduled Workshop #3 was rescheduled and held on January 13th where the TSC members reviewed the final DRAFT stakeholders/boards presentation and handouts that introduce the study to stakeholders.
 The TSC also discussed regional existing conditions and scheduled the project presentations for each jurisdiction.
-During January and February continuing into March, Phase I of the stakeholder engagement begins with the consultant team/CAMPO and TSC members providing the study introductory presentations to stakeholder agencies boards and providing an informational flyer and one pager on the study that defines mobility management.
-The next TSC meeting will be scheduled in April to go over what was learned during the presentations, the foundational existing conditions report for the region and the analysis of peer reviews.
-The next TSC workshop will also include hands on development of the Implementation framework and transit service impacts.
-Project completion is June 2023.
+During January and February continuing into March, Phase I of the stakeholder engagement began with the consultant team/CAMPO and TSC members providing the study introductory presentations to stakeholder agencies boards and providing an informational flyer and one pager on the study that defines mobility management.
+The April 19th TSC meeting saw the team go over what was learned during the stakeholder engagement presentations, the foundational existing conditions report for the region and the peer reviews and included hands on discussion on the jurisdiction's specific concerns and the start of the Implementation framework for the regional mobility management program.
+The consultant team will recap the last workshop and other findings and provide a list of potential focus group members as collected from CAMPO staff, the TSC jurisdictions and boards members.
+The framework of the mobility management program is expected to be presented to the stakeholders in the June/July time period.
+Project completion is scheduled for June 2023.
 (Staff contact: Crystal Odum)